Cardiopulmonary Resuscitation (CPR) Facts

 - Better yet … take a CPR class from Avra Valley Fire District

 Download and fill out the registration form below.
-Please register at least one week prior to the class.
+Please register at least 2 days prior to the class.
 For more information call (520) 682-3255.

-Heartsaver courses are designed for anyone with little or no medical training who needs a course completion card in CPR and AED in order to meet job, regulatory (for example OSHA), or other requirements.
-The CPR class covers basic first aid instruction as well as resuscitation efforts for both children and adults.
+This course is for anyone with limited or no medical training who needs a course completion card in CPR and AED in order to meet job, regulatory (for example OSHA), or other requirements.
 This course can be taken by anyone who wants to be prepared for an emergency in any setting.
 All guidelines are in accordance with the American Heart Association.
-For many Heartsaver courses, students receive a course completion card that is valid for 2 years.
+Students receive a course completion card that is valid for 2 years.

 We usually offer a class once per quarter.
-The next class will be held in November 14, 2018 at Station 194 in Red Rock.
 The cost of the class is $10 for District residents and $20 for non-District residents.
 The next class date is January 16, 2019.
 Registration Form